dlebansais/PgBreeder-Disclosed/README.md

 This tab displays for each gene how easy it is to obtain new pets with recessive genes.
 It uses a combination of shape and color.

 + Red and dominant: none of your pets have any mixed or recessive version of this gene.
 New pets will always have it dominant.
 + Red and mixed: at least one of your pet has this gene in mixed form.
 It can give birth to a new pet with this gene mixed as well, and with opposite sex.
 Mating them has then 25% chance to give a recessive version.
-For tis reason, this pool quality is called "second generation".
+For this reason, this pool quality is called "second generation".
 + Green and mixed: this gene is present as recessive in one of your pet, but not twice in pets of opposed sex.
 It always has a probability to end up mixed or dominant in offsprings.
 This is called a "first generation" gene.
 + Green and recessive: this gene is present as recessive in at least two pets of opposed sex.
 Mating them will always result in a recessive version of the gene.